FTP interface to OpenStack Object Storage (Swift)

 By default ftp-cloudfs will use Swift auth 1.0, that is compatible with OpenStack Object Storage using swauth auth middleware and Swift implementations such as Rackspace Cloud Files or Memset’s Memstore Cloud Storage.

-Optionally OpenStack Identity Service 2.0 can be used.
-Currently python-keystoneclient (0.3.2+ recommended) is required to use auth 2.0 and it can be enabled with keystone-auth option.
+Optionally OpenStack Identity Service (Keystone) v2.0 or v3 can be used.
+Currently python-keystoneclient (0.3.2+ recommended) is required to use Keystone auth and it can be enabled with keystone-auth option.

-You can provide a tenant name in the FTP login user with TENANT.USERNAME (using a dot as separator).
+With Keystone v2.0, you can provide a tenant name in the FTP login user with TENANT.USERNAME (using a dot as separator).
+With Keystone v3, you can also provide domain name in the FTP login user with PROJECT_NAME@PROJECT_DOMAIN_NAME.USERNAME@USER_DOMAIN_NAME (using @ as a separator).
 Please check the example configuration file for further details.

 The object storage has a limit on the size of a single uploaded object (by default this is 5GB).
 Files larger than that can be split in parts and merged back on the fly using a manifest file.